PlaidWeb/publ-site/content/faq.md

 This is of course not anything special to Publ.

-### What about having multuple Publ instances on a single running server?
+### What about having multuple Publ instances within a single running site?

-Unfortunately, that is not so straightforward.
+Unfortunately, running multiple Publ instances within a single app server (gunicorn, etc.) is not so straightforward.
 Currently, the ORM in use does not support segregating data across instances, and as such I also haven't put much effort into containerizing the Publ configuration (which is currently global).
 However, I haven't found a good use case for multiple Publ sites conmingled in a single app server anyway; if you can think of one, feel free to [open an issue](/newissue) and make your case for it!

+That said, it's trivial to have different Publ instances for different subdomains or mount points, with the caveat that they can't directly communicate with one another.

 ### Do you have any importers from other blogging platforms?